mkvlrn/ts-pwa/readme.md

 # ts-pwa

-an opinionated typescript react PWA template with batteries included
+a very opinionated typescript react PWA template with batteries included

+for when CRA is not your thing

 ## what's in it?